-My mom had underestimated just how tired she was.
+My mom underestimated just how tired she was.

 The police say that she had fallen asleep at the wheel.
-Her car was found at the bottom of a ravine,the steering wheel had crushed her chest, trapping her in the car.
+Her car was found at the bottom of a ravine.
+The steering wheel had crushed her chest, trapping her in the car.
 As a werewolf, she would have been able to survive if she had gotten out of the car.
 Her crushed ribs would have realigned, the punctured holes in her lungs and heart would have healed over.
 However she had sustained a head injury, rendering her unconscious.
 She became a prisoner of the mangled steel and bleed out.
-It took us three days to find her.
-The worst part was that she was only three hours away from home.
+It took us three days to find her wreck.
+Three days to find her body.